 Wouldn’t you know it, only a few hours after weeping Willis drove his friend’s sex magnet of a car, he gets rear ended by an extremely hot young woman named Rose (thankfully her name isn’t literal, so he can see her fine).
 Rather than get upset about the damage to the car, he gets her number and they go out on a date.
 Of course, one of the best first date conversations to have is to say that your patient killed herself while you were having a session and that you can no longer see red.
 Real smooth, Capa.
 When the date is over and Rose leaves, Capa gives a bit of personal narration that he does a few times throughout the film.
 Sorry Capa, it doesn’t really work unless you’ve got an audience, preferably at a bus stop.

-Back on the bench, as Forrest begins his tale, we see him a young boy living in Alabama with his mother Sally Field.
+Back on the bench, as Forrest begins his tale, we see him as a young boy living in Alabama with his mother Sally Field.
 Forrest needs to wear braces on his legs in order to help straighten up his spine, which of course got many stares from the locals.
 At least his braces weren’t as bad as Demi’s braces in Indecent Proposal, so at least Forrest had that going for him.
 Early on it’s clear to see that Forrest’s momma is a caring mother and really wants all the best for her son.
 Even when Forrest’s IQ came into question when trying to get him into public school, she was willing to have sex with the principal in order to get him accepted.
-While I really love this film, I’ll admit, I was a bit upset by the moaning sounds we heard in the background when Forrest was sitting outside the house, thankfully we didn’t see any nudity which would really offend me.
+While I really love this film, I’ll admit, I was a bit upset by the moaning sounds we heard in the background when Forrest was sitting outside the house, thankfully we didn’t see any nudity which would have really offend me.

 After a rough day of taking over Bob’s job and telling the patients that their therapist had been murdered, Capa goes back to his shrink shrine.
 Shortly after he gets home, Rose arrives and they got it on everywhere, in the kitchen, in the pool, in the bedroom, in the bathroom.
 And we don’t just see Capa’s buttocks.
 Forrest gave us peas and carrots, Capa gave us frank and beans.
 And after reading a bit of trivia, apparently Willis had a stand in for that pool scene.
 Why?
 Let’s just put it this way, if Capa and Bob dropped their pants, Bob would win.

 Forrest makes a few new friends in Vietnam, and though they’re not as interesting as an S&M painter or a sex crazed lesbian, they’re still pretty colorful.
 Bubba is a fellow soldier who, like Jenny, quickly befriends Forrest.
-With a real passion for catching shrimp in the ocean, Bubba has a mighty fine idea and asks Forrest if he wanted to join him after the war to find the little sea critters.
-Along with Bubba, Forrest also meets Lieutenant Dan.
+With a real passion for catching shrimp in the ocean, Bubba has a mighty fine idea and asks Forrest if he wants to join him after the war to find the little sea critters.
+Along with Bubba, Forrest also meets Lieutenant Dan (Gary Sinise).
 Lt Dan hasn’t had the greatest record with befriending simple minded people, last time he promised someone a rabbit and it didn’t end too well.
 But before Forrest had time to hang out with his new friends, the horrors of Vietnam really kicked in.
 A graphic battle scene takes place and though he was able to save some of his fellow companions, including a crippled Lt.
 Dan, Forrest was too late in saving his friend Bubba who died in his arms.